GABRIELS562/GABRIELS562/README.md

 Welcome to My GitHub Profile!
 👋 Hi there!
-I'm Jaime Gabriels, a former Forensic Scientific Analyst turned aspiring Software Engineer.
+I'm Jaime Gabriels, a former Forensic Scientific Analyst turned aspiring Software developer.
 Welcome to my journey of coding, creating, and continuous learning. 🚀

 About Me